 How Much Is the Average Car Accident Physical Therapy Settlement?

 Every injury accident victim’s injuries and experiences are unique.
-For this reason, we cannot accurately estimate any average car accident settlement—with physical therapy or without.
+For this reason, it is difficult to accurately estimate any average car accident settlement—with physical therapy or without.
+According to the settlement examples listed on this page, the typical Florida physical therapy settlements is anywhere from $110,000 to $300,000.
+Settlements depend greatly on the unique circumstances of each case, so the amount for physical therapy car accident settlements in Florida varies greatly.
 Settlements typically include compensation for all the victim’s economic and non-economic damages.
 Economic damages include medical treatment, testing, physical therapy, prescription medications, and related services.
 These damages are easy to document and establish a value for.
 It is typically safe to conclude that any claim involving physical therapy will have a higher value than one that does not include those services.
 Noneconomic damages for things like pain and suffering may also be higher where extensive physical therapy is involved.

-The best way to determine what the potential value of your claim might be is to talk to an experienced Florida car accident attorney.
+Do you want to know to determine what the potential value of your claim might be?
+Talk to an experienced Florida car accident attorney.

 How Much Does Physical Therapy After a Car Accident Cost?

 The cost of physical therapy can vary significantly, depending on the nature of your injuries and other factors.
-Physical therapists are highly trained professionals with valuable skillsets.
-Although the cost of working with a physical therapist might be less than that of a medical doctor or surgeon, you typically spend more time in physical therapy, making the overall cost significant.
+Physical therapists are highly trained professionals with valuable skill sets.
+Although the cost of working with a physical therapist might be less than that of a medical doctor or surgeon, you typically spend more time in physical therapy, making the overall cost increase significantly.

 Overall physical therapy costs typically include an in-depth assessment of your condition and the development of a comprehensive treatment plan.
 Once you begin physical therapy sessions, you will be paying for the therapist’s services as well as for the use of whatever equipment your treatment involves.